Trayvon Martin: 2012

 Martin's parents, upset that an arrest had not been made in their son's death, contacted Martin's sister-in-law, an attorney who put them in touch with Benjamin Crump, a civil rights attorney from Tallahassee, Florida.
 Crump took their case pro bono and retained Natalie Jackson, an attorney familiar with Sanford and Seminole County who specialized in women's and children's cases, to help with the Martin case.
 On March 5, Jackson asked Ryan Julison to help as well.
 A publicist, Julison initially approached several national media contacts about covering the shooting.
-Over the next few days and weeks, the national media started reporting on the shooting, including: Reuters, CBS This Morning, ABC World News and CNN.
+Over the next few days and weeks, the national media started reporting on the shooting, including: Reuters, CBS This Morning, ABC World News, and CNN.
 The Miami Herald reported that in the 30 days following the shooting, the name Trayvon was tweeted more than two million times.

 On March 8, Kevin Cunningham, a social media coordinator who had read about Martin's death, created a petition on Change.org, which became the largest in the website's history a few weeks later with 2.2 million signatures.
-Cunningham said he started the online petition demanding that authorities prosecute Zimmerman and when the number of signatures reached 10,000, he transferred the petition to Martin's parents after Change.org contacted him.
-Cunningham was the media coordinator for KinderUSA, and said he fell in love with social media during the Egyptian revolution and was inspired by the death of Khaled Said.
-He thought Martin's death could be a similar situation where the death of one person could trigger a reevaluation of society, and revolutionize the justice system and the culture.
+Cunningham said he started the online petition demanding that authorities prosecute Zimmerman, and when the number of signatures reached 10,000, he transferred the petition to Martin's parents after Change.org contacted him.
+Cunningham was the media coordinator for KinderUSA and said he fell in love with social media during the Egyptian revolution and was inspired by the death of Khaled Said.
+He thought Martin's death could be a similar situation where the death of one person could trigger a reevaluation of society and revolutionize the justice system and the culture.

 After the death of Martin, the media focus on the case was instrumental in developing a national debate about racial profiling and self-defense laws, with marches and rallies held across the United States.
-One of the larger rallies, called the "Million Hoodie March", was held in Manhattan's Union Square in New York City on March 21.
-People wore hoodies to symbolize their support for Martin, and against profiling used against non-white youths in hoodies.
+One of the larger rallies, the "Million Hoodie March", was held in Manhattan's Union Square in New York City on March 21.
+People wore hoodies to symbolize their support for Martin and against profiling used against non-white youths in hoodies.
 According to Salon, close to five thousand people attended the March, while other media outlets estimated the supporters to be in the hundreds.
-Martin's parents spoke at the event and many of the participants at the event were Occupiers who had been evicted the night before from Union Square and returned for the March.
+Martin's parents spoke at the event, and many of the participants at the event were Occupiers who had been evicted the night before from Union Square and returned for the March.